codenotary/immudb/docs/get-started/getting-started-with-immudb-development.md

 :::: tabs

-You can write with built-in cryptographic verification.
-The client implements the mathematical validations, while your application uses a traditional read or write function.
+You can write data to immudb with built-in cryptographic verification.
+Any client talking to immudb can independetnly run it's own client side verification of the resulting mathematical validations.
+This is transparent to the application and your application uses a traditional read or write function.

 ::: tab Go